DizzyEggg/PokeExpansion/README.md

 - Additional file 'offsets.ini' contains the offsets of repointed tables

 - Additional file 'functions_offsets.ini' may contain the offsets of dex search tables and new functions

+Step 7 - create an ini file for PGE:

+- Run PGEinicreator.exe and test.ini will get updated with all the offsets